zfeizollahi/dsc-01-10-13-regression-statsmodels-lab-online-ds-sp-000/README.md

-### Record your observations on "Goodness of fit"

-Note here that the coefficients represent associations, not causations

 ### Step 6:  Draw a prediction line with data points omn a scatter plot for X (TV) and Y (Sales)

 Hint: We can use `model.predict()` functions to predict the start and end point of of regression line for the minimum and maximum values in the 'TV' variable.